amanzi/amanzi/spack/README.md

 If your packages.yaml file was blank, then the line `packages:` has to be added above `openmpi:`.
 If other specs are already present in the packages.yaml file, then you can just add more at the bottom and omit the `packages:` line before the library name.

-Note that if you ran `spack external find` the above spec may have been added to the packages.yaml file and look like this
+Note that if you ran `spack external find` the above spec may have been added to the packages.yaml file and look like this:

 ```
 packages: